Durable Powers of Attorney

 Restrictions can be established in the Durable Power of Attorney to limit your agent’s authority.
 Additionally, certain powers need to be expressly stated like transfers to a spouse and family.
 The agent will work according to your instructions to delegate your assets to your loved ones and to fulfill other duties on your behalf.

-Duties typically covered by a Durable Power of Attorney include the following.
+Duties typically covered by a Durable Power of Attorney

 - managing real estate, stocks and bonds, banking, and insurance